voski/pi-lit-light/README.md

 Displays build status from Clover's Jenkins server

 ## Requirements
-1. A Rasperry Pi with connected LEDs and speaker
+1. A Raspberry Pi with connected LEDs and speaker
 2. Access to a Jenkins server